 The Joyce Thorpe Nicholson Fellowship is named in honour of University alumna, Joyce Thorpe Nicholson.
-The fellowship of up to $15,000 shall be awarded every second year, to a scholar or writer, to produce work that is based around the Joyce Thorpe Nicholson collection in the Library, Rare Books Collection or Archives.
+The fellowship shall be awarded every second year, to a scholar or writer, to produce work that is based around the Joyce Thorpe Nicholson collection in the Library, Rare Books Collection or Archives.

 This fellowship is administered by the University Library's Special Collections.